SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_sFlow_Agent.md

 ## About

-**Every minute**, the connector reads the files from the **Collector driver**.
+**Every minute**, the connector reads the files from the **Collector connector**.
 It then processes these packets and writes the information to a table.

 ### Version Info